-What Is a Reverse Mortgage
+What Is a Reverse Mortgage?

 Reverse mortgages can significantly benefit seniors whose net worth is primarily based on their home equity, which is the market value of their property less any existing debt.
-However, some homeowners may find these loans more appropriate than others, because they can also be expensive and complicated.
+However, some homeowners may find these loans more appropriate than others because they can also be expensive and complicated.

-How Does Reverse Mortgage Work
+How Does Reverse Mortgage Work?

 To qualify for a reverse mortgage, you must have a sizable amount of home equity.
 Even once your first mortgage is paid off, you won’t be able to borrow the full worth of your house.
 The HECM loan principal limit is determined by factors such as the borrower’s age, current interest rates, the mortgage ceiling ($1,149,825 in 2024), and the home’s value.

-The older you are, the more valuable the property is, and the lower the interest rate, the more probable you are to be qualified for a higher principle limit.
+The older you are, the more valuable the property is, and the lower the interest rate, the more probable you are to be qualified for a higher principal limit.
 If you obtain a variable-rate HECM, you might also be able to borrow additional money.
 Your payment choices with a variable interest rate are as follows:

 - Equal monthly installments, given that the property is the primary residence of at least one borrower.